cointobanks/lifetioncoin-docs/_includes/devdoc/guide_contracts.md

 two transactions, Alice could hold Bob's 100 millidash hostage even if she hadn't done any work.

-For larger payments, Dash transaction fees are very low as a percentage of the total transaction value, so it makes more sense to protect payments with immediately-broadcast separate transactions.
+For larger payments, Lifetioncoin transaction fees are very low as a percentage of the total transaction value, so it makes more sense to protect payments with immediately-broadcast separate transactions.